Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 ---
 ## Why GAN is hard to train?
-- My insight

----
-## Why GAN is hard to train?

 - No easy way to adopt small bit to train GAN.
 	- Output of GAN is millions of pixels which sensitive to numeric errors.